The AI Race

 "As we have seen with other technologies, there will also be downsides, and we need to start working now to maximize AI’s benefits while minimizing its harms.
 As one example, we expect that this technology can cause a significant change in labor markets (good and bad) in the coming years, but most jobs will change more slowly than most people think, and I have no fear that we’ll run out of things to do (even if they don’t look like “real jobs” to us today)."

-Altman simply changed his tune whenever it benefitted him to talk about labor instead of extinction risk, claiming this was what he meant all along.
+Altman simply changed his tune whenever it helped him, shifting from extinction risk to labor, claiming this was what he meant all along.

 Anthropic has also explicitly raced and pushed the state-of-the-art after reassuring everyone that they would prioritize safety.
 Historically, Anthropic asserted that their focus on safety means that they wouldn’t advance the frontier of capabilities: